awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `UseLatestRestorableTime`  <a name="cfn-rds-dbcluster-uselatestrestorabletime"></a>
 A value that indicates whether to restore the DB cluster to the latest restorable backup time\.
 By default, the DB cluster is not restored to the latest restorable backup time\.
-Constraints: Can't be specified if `RestoreToTime` parameter is provided\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)